-In addition, GST is supposed to be imposed on crude oil, high-speed diesel oil, gasoline, natural gas, and aviation turbine fuel from the day of notice by the government.
-At present, the former countervailing duties, the additional customs duty, value added tax and the central sales tax continue to be imposed.
-For this reason, for these items, in addition to the social welfare surcharge in a violation of GATT Article II, the additional customs duty may continue to violate GATT Article II or Article III.
+In addition, with regard to crude oil, high-speed diesel oil, gasoline, natural gas, and aviation turbine fuel, at present, the former countervailing duties, additional customs duties, the additional customs duty, value added tax and the central sale tax continue to be imposed, and GST will begin from the day of notice by the government.
+If GST were to be imposed, Regarding to these items, in addition to the social welfare surcharge's violation of GATT Article II, the additional customs duty may be in violation of GATT Article II, and Article III, in terms of double taxation.